 In April of 2015, the McKinsey Global Institute published a report titled: ‘The four global forces breaking all the trends.’
 I would argue that what McKinsey defined were not forces or disruptions, but new trends — which simultaneously, with related causation or not, the other “long-established patterns” ceased to remain as important or relevant has they had in the past.
 In other words, as these four items trended, other things stopped trending.

 2016 Uncertainties: Why Uncertainties and Not Trends?

 Rather than see the world in trends, I like to see the world in uncertainties that, like an atom in quantum mechanics, can have a range of probable outcomes.
 Uncertainties tell people what they should pay attention to, unfortunately, unlike predictions or even forecasts, they don’t suggest some future state.
 What they do well, however, is teach people, and empower them, to think with agility as they consider what actions they would take depending on how a particular uncertainty turns out.

 Over the long term, challenges to the Affordable Care Act threaten disruption.
-The millions of dollars spent on implementing the bill would be potentially lost, and millions more would need to be spent to recreate the old system, or to develop yet another new one.
-There is uncertainty about what a fully Republican controlled government would or could actually do to repeal the law, and a great deal of uncertainty around what would replace it should it be repealed.
-Should the bill remain in force, its efficacy, including cost containment and access (read affordability), remain uncertain.
+The millions of dollars spent on implementing the bill would be potentially lost, and millions more would need to be spent to recreate the old system or to develop yet another new one.
+There is uncertainty about what a fully Republican-controlled government would or could actually do to repeal the law, and a great deal of uncertainty around what would replace it should it be repealed.
+Should the bill remain in force, its efficacy, including cost containment and access (read affordability), remains uncertain.